subhamks007/EAS-503-mkZia/week7/readme.md

 ###### Thoughts on OOP
 - In Python everything is an object, which means every entity has some attributes and associated functionality called methods.
-This means that `str` and `dict` are classes that know how to store data and how to operator on them.
+This means that `str` and `dict` are classes that know how to store data and how to operate on them.
 - Do not overdo OOP.
 It is possible to create a very large object which then basically functions like a procedural system disguised as an object-oriented one.